ERodzB/devops-terraform-challenge/README.md

 | environment | Name of Environment that will be used for tagging. |

 # Module security-groups
-Module that creates a the security groups for allowing the servers interactions, working machine SSH and application load balancers allowed traffic.
+Module that creates a the security groups for allowing the servers interactions, working machine SSH and allowed traffic for the application load balancer.

 ### Module Variables
 | Variable | Description |